toebeann/BepInEx.SupermarketSimulator/README.md

 BepInEx is currently [one of the most popular modding tools for Unity on GitHub](https://github.com/topics/modding?o=desc&s=stars).

-## Compatibility with MelonLoader

-> [!IMPORTANT]
->
-> **As of Supermarket Simulator v1.1 (the co-op update), MelonLoader compatibility is no longer supported by this pack.**
+## This pack's contents

+This pack is preconfigured and ready to use for Supermarket Simulator modding.\
+In particular, this pack comes with:

+-   [Tobey's Game Info Logger for BepInEx](https://github.com/toebeann/Tobey.BepInEx.GameInfo), a simple BepInEx plugin to log information about the currently loaded Unity game.
+-   [Tobey's File Tree Logger for BepInEx](https://github.com/toebeann/Tobey.FileTree), a configurable BepInEx plugin which logs the game's file tree to aid in troubleshooting issues,
+-   [Tobey's Timestamp Logger for BepInEx](https://github.com/toebeann/Tobey.BepInEx.Timestamp), a configurable BepInEx patcher which logs the current timestamp, and

+## IMPORTANT NOTES

-_The Supermarket Simulator co-op update (v1.1) to Supermarket Simulator made many significant changes to the game which collectively have rendered **all** mods broken._
+_The Supermarket Simulator co-op update (v1.1) made many significant changes to the game which collectively have rendered **all** mods broken._

 **All** mods containing .dll files need to be updated to work with the new changes to the game.
 That includes **all** BepInEx and MelonLoader mods.
-If a mod has not been updated since the co-op update came out, it simply **will not work**.
+If a mod has not been updated since the co-op update came out on October 8th 2025, it simply **will not work**.

 As such, we have made the decision to drop MelonLoader support since the majority of active Supermarket Simulator mod developers are using BepInEx to make and maintain their mods, and the magic glue we previously used to load MelonLoader mods with BepInEx does not support the latest IL2CPP game builds.

-If you are a MelonLoader mod developer, I humbly request that you please consider migrating to BepInEx moving forward - users will no longer be able to use both at the same time.
+Additionally, the game is now running on the IL2CPP runtime rather than mono, which poses a significant challenge when it comes to even making a game moddable, let alone creating mods.
+Be prepared for everything to break whenever a new Supermarket Simulator patch comes out.
+If the game is crashing when you launch it, remove all mods you have installed from the `BepInEx` > `plugins` folder (e.g. you could just rename the folder something like "\_plugins"), and run the game again.
+If you manage to launch the game without crashes, your next step is to slowly add your mods back one at a time, testing them individually to see which are causing crashes. **It would be wise to run all tests on a brand new save file to avoid corrupting your ongoing saves**.

 ## Installation